mshahid7863/AI-ML_Hackathon_Virtusa_2023/README.md

 # TestAutomationCodeGen

-TestAutomationCodeGen is a Gen-AI powered application built to generate test automation code in any of the common tools available in the market - Selenium, Playwright, Cypress, Rest Assured in any of the programming languages - Java, Python, Javascrit.
-It is a tool to help beginners to create initial code for their automation efforts without much effort.
+TestAutomationCodeGen" is an innovative project leveraging Flask for API  and Streamlit frameworks for UI development.
+Powered by OpenAI API, it revolutionizes test automation by seamlessly generating code for popular tools like Selenium, Playwright, Cypress, and Rest Assured.
+This AI-driven application eliminates manual scripting, reducing the learning curve and effort for automation beginners.
+With a remarkable 50% reduction in script development time, TestAutomationCodeGen empowers novices to kickstart their automation journey effortlessly, irrespective of their programming language preference – be it Java, Python, or JavaScript

 ## Usage